Discover everything you need to know about keeping pets in the UK, including buying, importing, rescuing, and insuring them in your home.

 The costs of keeping pets in the UK

 The UK is an expensive place to live and keeping a pet is no exception.
 For instance, vet bills can easily run into the thousands depending on the type of treatment your pet needs, and insurance can be costly, too.
-Futhermore, dogs are generally more expensive than cats.
+Furthermore, dogs are generally more expensive than cats.
 Indeed, one pet insurer calculated that vet bills for a small dog can amount to nearly £2,000 for ligament damage.
 Meanwhile, the management of diabetes was over £1,200.

 Veterinary practice in the UK is an open market, meaning that vets can charge whatever they want.
 Therefore, you may well find that one vet will be a lot more expensive than another, with postcodes playing a role in this too.
 With this in mind, it’s important to do your research and shop around before committing to one.
 And don’t be afraid to ask why a vet recommends certain procedures or treatments.
-In reality, sometimes they are “good to have” rather than “must-haves”.
+In reality, sometimes they are good to have rather than must-haves.